 Thus far, we have formulated different variants of the MTSP that incorporate fairness in the distribution of tour lengths while minimizing the overall cost.
-In this section, we take a different approach by explicitly formulating two bi-objective MTSP variants, where one objective minimizes the total tour length (``min-sum''), and the other enforces fairness in the tour length distribution.
+In this section, we take a different approach by explicitly formulating two bi-objective MTSP variants, in which one objective minimizes the total tour length (``min-sum''), and the other enforces fairness in the tour-length distribution.
 Similar to the two fairness-based MTSP variants, $\varepsilon$-F-MTSP and $\Delta$-F-MTSP, we introduce two bi-objective formulations:

 In \eqref{eq:eps-f-mtsp-biobj}, the second objective aims to maximize $\mathrm{\varepsilon FI}(\bm{l})$, which is equivalent to minimizing $-\mathrm{\varepsilon FI}(\bm{l})$.
-This enforces fairness in the tour length distribution, as a higher $\varepsilon$-fair index corresponds to a more balanced allocation of workload between the salesmen.
+This enforces fairness in the tour-length distribution, as a higher $\varepsilon$-fair index corresponds to a more balanced workload allocation among the salesmen.
 Similarly, in \eqref{eq:delta-f-mtsp-biobj}, fairness is promoted by minimizing the Gini coefficient of $\bm{l}$, since a lower Gini coefficient indicates a more equitable distribution of tour lengths.

-A well-established approach for obtaining the Pareto front of bi-objective optimization problems is scalarization, where the multi-objective problem is converted into a single-objective problem \cite{hwang2012multiple}.
-There are several scalarization techniques (see \cite{miettinen1999nonlinear}); in this work, we use the $\alpha$-constraint method \cite{miettinen1999nonlinear}.
+A well-established approach to obtaining the Pareto front of bi-objective optimization problems is scalarization, which converts the multi-objective problem into a single-objective problem (\cite{hwang2012multiple}).
+There are several scalarization techniques (see \cite{miettinen1999nonlinear}); in this work, we use the $\alpha$-constraint method--\cite{miettinen1999nonlinear}.
 This approach enforces a lower or upper bound (denoted by $\alpha$) on one of the objectives, depending on whether the objective is to be maximized or minimized.
 The following proposition establishes that applying the $\alpha$-constraint method to the fairness objectives in \eqref{eq:eps-f-mtsp-biobj} and \eqref{eq:delta-f-mtsp-biobj} results in the fairness-based MTSP formulations $\mathcal{F}^{\varepsilon}$ and $\mathcal{F}^{\Delta}$ for appropriate values of $\varepsilon$ and $\Delta$, respectively.